 "Overall it is just glorious here... :)"

-The family bathroom is located on the ground floor and contains a proper bath (suitable for little ones and for adults), a shower, wc and washbasin.
+The family bathroom is located on the ground floor and contains a proper bath (suitable for little ones and for adults), a shower, WC and washbasin.
 The fact that there is only one bathroom however, will affect the number of adults/children the house can comfortably accommodate, so please bear this mind when enquiring.

 There is a delightful walk from the house down the lane, past woods and a small reservoir/lake which has sufficient slopes to be bracing and good for the health if done briskly!
-There are also several beautiful spots in which to sit and simply "stop and stare" - good for the soul and highly recommended!
+There are also several beautiful spots in the gardens in which to sit and simply "stop and stare" - good for the soul and highly recommended!

 The house is suitable for all apart from the very unsteady on their feet, or wheelchair users, due to there being a number of small steps and different levels on the ground floor.